embl-cba/imagej-courses/imagej-practical.md

 - Due to the diffraction limit everything can appear to colocalise with ER or tubulin
 - The cytoplasm in a cell can be quite small, so proteins might colocalise just by chance
 - You should make only comparative statements sich as: In condition XY the colocalisation increases
+- Create synthetic (simulated) test images to check if your analysis does what you want

 ## Segmentation: Local background subtraction and thresholding